b-programming/nodeJs-discord-bot/README.md

 [Tuck 64 was kind enough to make a video walkthrough of the setup process](https://www.youtube.com/watch?v=H-82S2jFOII)

 ## RSS
-You can create an rss.json file adding rss feeds as commands.
-See rss.json.example for details.
+You can create an rss.json file for feeds

 ## Special instructions for setting up google search and youtube APIs:

-(thanks @SchwererKonigstiger)

 1) Create a Custom Search at: https://cse.google.com/cse/create/new